steve-wilson/activity_prediction/clustering/DNT/README.md

 # dnt-semantic-similarity

-**Code in this subdirectory here written/adapted by Li Zhang in 2018**
+*Much of the code in this subdirectory here was written/adapted by Li Zhang in 2018*

 ## Acknowledgements
 The codes in /InferSent-master are modified from the original [InferSent](https://github.com/facebookresearch/InferSent) implementation copyrighted by Facebook, Inc.